Farzy/multilog-axfr/README.md

 `/etc` or `/usr/local/etc`).

 *  Modify the « `run` » script of tinydns's logger to use « `multilog-axfr.rb` »
 instead of « `multilog` ».
-Here is an example « `/etc/service/tinydns/log/run` »:
+Here is sample « `/etc/service/tinydns/log/run` »:

     #!/bin/sh
     exec setuidgid Gdnslog /usr/local/bin/multilog-axfr.rb --conf /usr/local/etc/multilog-axfr.conf t ./main

+*  You can use all of multilog's regular option on the command line
 *  Restart tinydns's logger: